JOINTLY SPONSORED GRANTS

 Grant Activity: A flexible combination of teaching, advising students, collaborative research and/or enhancing institutional collaboration that entails teaching one or more class sessions per week consisting of 90 minutes each (two Austrian academic hours).
 Format, content and level of the individual courses (advanced undergraduate and graduate), associated activities, and research focus are negotiated on a consensual basis with the host institution, contingent upon the grantee’s interests and expertise and host institution’s needs.

 Specialization(s): The purpose of the Fulbright-Botstiber Award in Austrian-American Studies is to promote the understanding of the historical relationship between Austria and the United States.
 Therefore, it is open to all scholars of Austrian and American Studies whose project proposals contribute toward this objective in terms of combinations of teaching and research.
-The Austrian Fulbright Commission and the Botstiber Foundation are particularly interested in soliciting applications in the fields of history, the social sciences, economics, and law but also welcome qualified applications from other disciplines, including but not limited to literature, music, and the arts.
+The Austrian Fulbright Commission and the Botstiber Institute for Austrian-American Studies are particularly interested in soliciting applications in the fields of history, the social sciences, economics, and law but also welcome qualified applications from other disciplines, including but not limited to literature, music, and the arts.

 Recipients of this award